wp-plugins/libdig/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Used to add a LibDig button to your blog posts.
-Now displays a message telling you to deactive and delete the plug-in.
+Now displays a message telling you to deactivate and delete the plug-in.

 == Description ==